17 Salesforce Software Adoption Strategies To Ensure Maximum ROI

 Here’s an example of how it works on Salesforce:

-Digital adoption platforms like Whatfix has few other benefits that make it stand out of the other training methods.
-That is the ease of creation, documentation, and distribution.
+Digital adoption platforms like Whatfix have several other benefits that make it stand out from the other training method, including the ease of creation, documentation, and distribution.

-Using Whatfix’s omni-channel integrations, you can create walkthroughs with ease, document it in different media formats like video, PDF, links, slideshows instantly, and distribute it to various channels like helpdesks, blogs, etc.
+Using Whatfix’s no-code editor and knowledge repository integrations, you can easily create in-app walkthroughs, document them in different media formats like video, PDF, links, and slideshows, and instantly distribute them to various channels across your help desk, support blog, etc.

 11. Create disadvantages to not using Salesforce

-While you do not want to punish your team for resisting the move to Salesforce, highlighting the disadvantages of not using it can be an incredibly effective motivation technique.
-Use Salesforce for essential tasks so that employees who do not use the system risk missing out on important information.
+While you don’t want to punish your team for resisting the move to Salesforce, highlighting the disadvantages of not using it can be an incredibly effective motivation technique.
+Use Salesforce for essential tasks so employees who don’t use the system risk missing out on important information.

 Here are a few ways to strongly encourage the use of Salesforce: